kaymen99/ClassyDogs-NFT-Project/README.md

    yarn
    ```

-This will install all libraries needed for creating the nfts, the next step is to add the differents layers, the art used for this collection is not of my creation, the orginal images can be downloaded [here](https://www.firevectors.com/2022/03/free-nft-layers-download.html?m=1) or you can use the ones i already edited and added rarities to them (the folder size was too big so i couldn't upload to Github), you can get them from Google drive with this [link](https://drive.google.com/drive/folders/1za0Wg11BrowiIOaWEGb2UE4fJexoJi5e?usp=sharing).
+This will install all the libraries needed for creating the nfts, the next step is to add the differents layers, the art used for this collection is not of my creation, the orginal images can be downloaded [here](https://www.firevectors.com/2022/03/free-nft-layers-download.html?m=1) or you can use the ones i already edited and added rarities to them (the folder size was too big so i couldn't upload to Github), you can get them from Google drive with this [link](https://drive.google.com/drive/folders/1za0Wg11BrowiIOaWEGb2UE4fJexoJi5e?usp=sharing).

-In the config file you can change the collection name and description (if you want), you can choose how many items you want to generate by changing the growEditionSizeTo variable and also the images size (format).
+In the config file you can change the collection name and description (if you want), you can choose how many items you want to generate by changing the `growEditionSizeTo` variable and also the images size (format).

 After finishing the configuration run the command to generate the items :
    ```sh
    yarn build